2010 Campeonato Brasileiro Série A: Format

-For the eighth consecutive season, the tournament will be played in a double round-robin system.
-The team with most points will be declared the champion.
-The bottom-four teams will be relegated for the following season.
+For the eighth consecutive season, the tournament was in a double round-robin system.
+The team with most points was declared the champion.
+The bottom-four teams were relegated for the following season.

 International qualification

-The Série A will serve as a qualifier to CONMEBOL's 2011 international tournaments.
-Since Internacional won the 2010 Copa Libertadores, the top-two teams in the standings will qualify to the Second Stage of the 2011 Copa Libertadores, while the next two best teams in the standings will qualify to the First Stage, if the 2011 Copa Sudamericana isn't conquered by a Brazilian club.
+The Série A served as a qualifier to CONMEBOL's 2011 international tournaments.
+Since Internacional won the 2010 Copa Libertadores, the top-two teams in the standings qualified to the Second Stage of the 2011 Copa Libertadores.

+The format used then also specified that the next two best teams in the standings qualify to the First Stage, if the 2011 Copa Sudamericana isn't conquered by a Brazilian club.
 If that happens, the fourth placed team will not qualify to the Libertadores.
 Santos, as the winner of the 2010 Copa do Brasil, has an automatic berth to the Second Stage of the competition.
-The next eight best teams in the standings will earn berths to the Second Stage of the 2011 Copa Sudamericana.
+The next eight best teams in the standings earn berths to the Second Stage of the 2011 Copa Sudamericana.